json-schema-org/json-schema-org.github.io/draft-06/json-hyper-schema-migration-faq.md

 ### Q: If `"targetSchema"` is not the response, how do I describe responses?

-A: You should have hyper-schemas for your various success and error responses, but connecting them to links is is more of a documentation question than a usage question:  each response will indicate its own schema, so you don't need to know it in advance at runtime.
+A: You should have hyper-schemas for your various success and error responses, but connecting them to links is more of a documentation question than a usage question: each response will indicate its own schema, so you don't need to know it in advance at runtime.

 There has never been a Hyper-Schema keyword to explicitly associate responses with operations such as HTTP methods.
-The use cases for this seem to be about generating API documentation, so this is most likely a candidate for a [JSON Schema API Documentation vocabluary](https://github.com/json-schema-org/json-schema-spec/issues/136).
+The use cases for this seem to be about generating API documentation, so this is most likely a candidate for a [JSON Schema API Documentation vocabulary](https://github.com/json-schema-org/json-schema-spec/issues/136).